-where the winch design is such that the drum release mechanism requires continuous application of power (e.g. where the brake is applied by spring tension and released using hydraulic or pneumatic power) sufficient power is to be provided to operate the emergency release system (e.g. hold the brake open and allow release of the towline) in a dead-ship situation for a minimum of five minutes.
+where the winch design is such that the drum release mechanism requires continuous application of power (e.g. where the brake is applied by spring tension and released using hydraulic or pneumatic power), sufficient power is to be provided to operate the emergency release system (e.g. hold the brake open and allow release of the towline) in a dead-ship situation in the event of a blackout for a minimum of five minutes.
 This may be reduced to the time required for the full length of the towline to feed off the winch drum at the load specified in 6.6.3.1.5 if this is less than five minutes.